 We have therefore presented the results in the table below, in a ranked order of agreement (including strong agreement) with the statements, as a means to illustrate the aspects presented to students (in the statements) with which there was expressed the highest levels of accord across survey respondents.

+The generally positive responses to the questions posed are clearly only the views of a small number of students and may also represent a group that, as the survey was voluntary, are more inclined to be engaged and provide more positive reflections.
+However, the responses do appear to reflect the anecdotal experience of the researchers, the literature examined and were in line with the evidence that was gathered from the case studies.

-Table 1: Ranking in agreement with the statements in the student survey
+Table 1: Ranking in agreement with statements in the student survey